jhu99/scbean/docs/source/tutorials/R_analyses.md

-# Analysis of integrated result
+# Analysis of VIPCCA integrated result in R

 We implement downstream analysis based on the R language and some R packages (Seurat, KBET), including evaluating the degree of mixing and gene differential expression analysis.